theYeeti/pact-lang.org/docs/beginner/project-loans.md

 Congratulations, at this point you have completed the Loans smart contract!

 If you’d like, you can try deploying this smart contract.
-You can deploy this contract using the <a href=“https://pact.kadena.io/” target="_blank">Pact online editor</a> or from the <a href=“https://github.com/kadena-io/pact#quick-start-atom” target="_blank">Pact Atom SDK</a>.
+You can deploy this contract using the **Pact Onine Editor** or from the **Pact Atom SDK**.
 If you choose to deploy this locally, you’ll need the REPL file which you can find inside of the repository you cloned.

-For help getting started and deploying in each of these environments, see our <a href=“https://pactlang.org/beginner/online-editor/” target="_blank">Pact Online Editor Tutorial</a> and our <a href=“https://pactlang.org/beginner/pact-on-atom-sdk/” target="_blank">Pact Development on Atom SDK Tutorial</a>.
+For help getting started and deploying in each of these environments, try the following tutorials.

+* <a href="https://pactlang.org/beginner/online-editor/" target="_blank">Pact Online Editor</a>
+* <a href="https://pactlang.org/beginner/pact-on-atom-sdk/" target="_blank">Pact Development on Atom SDK Tutorial</a>
 ___

 ## **Review**